Cedar Ridge vs Round Rock High School: B vs A in the Same District

 What is the median home price near Cedar Ridge vs Round Rock High?

-The median home price near Cedar Ridge HS is approximately $415,000, compared to approximately $592,000 near Round Rock High School.
+Based on trailing 12-month VOW MLS sales, the median home price in the Cedar Ridge HS zone is approximately $419,000, compared to approximately $530,000 in the Round Rock High School zone.

 Ready to Find Your Home?